lrkrol/SEREEGA/docs/README.md

 plot_source_location(source, lf);
 ```

-Or, if we know from where in the brain we wish to simulate activity, we can get the source from the lead field that nearest to that location's coordinates in mm, for example, somewhere in the right visual cortex:
+Or, if we know from where in the brain we wish to simulate activity, we can get the source from the lead field that is nearest to that location's coordinates, for example, somewhere in the right visual cortex:

 ```matlab
 source = lf_get_source_nearest(lf, [20 -75 0]);
 plot_source_location(source, lf, 'mode', '3d');
 ```

-Other options to obtain source locations are `lf_get_source_inradius` to get all sources in a specific radius from either a given location in mm, or from another source in the lead field.
-If you want more than one source with a specific spacing between them, use `lf_get_source_spaced`.
+Other options to obtain source locations are `lf_get_source_inradius` to get all sources in a specific radius from either given location coordinates, or from another source in the lead field.
+If you want more than one source picked at random but with a specific spacing between them, use `lf_get_source_spaced`.

 ### Orienting a source dipole